robfatland/music/cubase/babyboo.md

         - 7 Tracks of MIDI multi-voice gold
     - baby boo 6 tracks
     - 'fast' 120bpm fragments, needs a better name: pno / epno / bone / tenor etcetera: refer audio tracks off kurz; 13 tracks in total
 - cleaned these up a bit, turned up the audio levels; mute all; save project...
 - ***DO NOT COPY-PASTE DUPLICATE THE PROJECT*** because everything goes terribly wrong
 - ***DO File > MAKE A BACKUP COPY OF THE PROJECT***
-      - Each time: Set up a new folder; now all the audio is replicated
+- Each time: Set up a new folder; all the audio is replicated